Dingalibala99/Binary-trees/README.md

     inOrder(node.right);  // Visit the right subtree
   }
 }
-This function ensures that:
+Key Points:
+The function is recursive:

-It recursively goes down the left subtree first.
+It first traverses the left subtree.
-Then it prints the root (current node).
+Then it visits the current node (root).
 Finally, it traverses the right subtree.
-6. Using the Code
+This results in the nodes being printed in ascending order.
+Example Usage
-Now, let’s see how to use the classes and functions.
+Now, let's see how to use these classes and functions to create and traverse a BST.

+javascript
+Copy code
 let nums = new BTS()

 nums.insert(23); // Root node
-nums.insert(16); // Inserted to the left of 23
+nums.insert(16); // Left of 23
-nums.insert(45); // Inserted to the right of 23
+nums.insert(45); // Right of 23
-nums.insert(3);  // Inserted to the left of 16
+nums.insert(3);  // Left of 16
-nums.insert(22); // Inserted to the right of 16
+nums.insert(22); // Right of 16
-nums.insert(99); // Inserted to the right of 45
+nums.insert(99); // Right of 45
-nums.insert(40); // Inserted to the left of 45
+nums.insert(40); // Left of 45

 console.log("In order traversal......")
-console.log(nums.root)
-inOrder(nums.root)  // Perform an in-order traversal
+console.log(nums.root)  // Displays the root of the tree inOrder(nums.root)  // Performs in-order traversal
-What happens here:
-Inserting values: The insert() method inserts the values into the correct positions in the tree.
-In-order Traversal: The inOrder() function prints the values in ascending order: 3, 16, 22, 23, 40, 45, 99.

-The code defines a Binary Search Tree (BST) that allows for adding nodes and performing in-order traversal.
-The BST structure helps maintain the data in a way that supports fast lookups, inserts, and ordered traversal.
+Expected Output
+After inserting the values and performing an in-order traversal, the output will be:

+text
+Copy code
+3 16 22 23 40 45 99
+Summary
+This Binary Search Tree (BST) code provides:

+A way to insert new nodes into the tree, maintaining a sorted structure.
+The ability to traverse the tree in different orders, such as in-order traversal, which prints the nodes in ascending order.
-Key Takeaways:
+Key Concepts Recap:
+Binary Tree: A tree with at most two children per node.
-BST Properties: Left child is always smaller, right child is always larger.
+Binary Search Tree: A binary tree where the left child is smaller and the right child is larger than the root.
-Insert: Adds nodes in the correct position based on value comparison.
-In-order Traversal: Prints nodes in ascending order.
+In-order Traversal: Visits nodes in ascending order (left, root, right).
+This basic understanding of Binary Search Trees can be applied to more advanced tree-based algorithms and data structures!